ProGRank: Probe-Gradient Reranking to Defend Dense-Retriever RAG from Corpus Poisoning: Introduction

 \section{Introduction}

-Retrieval-Augmented Generation (RAG) improves the reliability of large language model (LLM) applications by grounding generation in externally retrieved evidence~\cite{gao2023rag_survey,guu2020realm,izacard2021fid,karpukhin2020dpr}.
-In practical deployments, the retrieval corpus is often assembled from web-scale or user-contributed sources rather than a fully curated collection, making the corpus an additional trust boundary for the RAG pipeline~\cite{destefano2024ragandroll,fang2025threatvectors,Xian2024VulnerabilityDomains}.
-Modern RAG systems commonly rely on neural dense retrievers that rank passages by embedding similarity and pass the Top-$\mathrm{K}$ passages to the generator~\cite{izacard2022contriever,karpukhin2020dpr,sharma2025rag_survey}.
+Retrieval-Augmented Generation (RAG) improves the reliability of large language model (LLM) applications by grounding generation in externally retrieved evidence.
+In practical deployments, the retrieval corpus is often assembled from web-scale or user-contributed sources rather than a fully curated collection, making the corpus an additional trust boundary for the RAG pipeline~\cite{fang2025threatvectors,Xian2024VulnerabilityDomains}.
+Modern RAG systems rely on neural dense retrievers that rank passages by embedding similarity and pass Top-$\mathrm{K}$ passages to the generator~\cite{izacard2022contriever,karpukhin2020dpr}.

 Among the emerging risks, corpus poisoning is particularly concerning.
 In this setting, an adversary injects or edits a small number of passages so that they are ranked into the Top-$K$ results for target queries and subsequently steer generation through poisoned evidence~\cite{Wang2025JointGCG,zhong2023poisoning,Zou2025PoisonedRAGUSENIX}.
-This threat model covers representative attack families, including retrieval-optimized poisoning~\cite{zhong2023poisoning}, joint optimization with retrieval and generation objectives~\cite{Zou2025PoisonedRAGUSENIX,Wang2025JointGCG}, trigger-based poisoning that activates under specific queries~\cite{chaudhari2024phantom}, and misleading-evidence attacks that induce unfaithful or harmful generations~\cite{cho2024garag,liarrag}.
+This threat model covers retrieval-optimized poisoning~\cite{zhong2023poisoning}, joint optimization with retrieval and generation objectives~\cite{Wang2025JointGCG}, trigger-based poisoning~\cite{chaudhari2024phantom}, and misleading-evidence attacks that induce unfaithful or harmful generations~\cite{cho2024garag,liarrag,liu2024tiny,yin2025taiji}.
 Our goal is to reduce poisoned Top-$\mathrm{K}$ exposure at retrieval time, thereby lowering downstream attack success, without modifying the generator or retraining the retriever.